GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Merfolk.md

 **Marine Breathing**: Merfolk are equally capable of breathing normal air and breathing in untainted bodies of water.

+**Merfolk Form**: Armor suitable for a merfolk must be fashioned for that form specifically.
+This does not increase cost or weight, thoubutgh most armor is made of materials unsuitbale for the aquatic environments that they occupy.

 **Advantaged**: You gain one Edge of your choice (see Rogue class).

 **Waterborne**: You are treated as proficient in Athletics while submerged.
 If you become proficient in Athletics, you gain advantage on Athletics related checks and saves while underwater.